arsh1991/Fat-Cat/Wiki/dishant-log.md

 Discussed with team regarding the progress and started working on Health bar for scoring.

 ### October 28, Saturday
 Continued working on Health bar for scoring.
 Studied melonjs documentation for implementation.
+Worked on understanding burndown chartand modfied it.